Gigmoto

+Etymology

 The name "Gigmoto" originated from the Bicol word himbot that means “just in time”.
 This is supposedly related to the romantic venture of a young man from Baras seeking to court a maiden from the town of Viga.
 Competing with several other suitors, the man traveled northbound to win the love of the maiden.
 He was overtaken by the night, so he slept in that place.
 In the morning he proceeded to Viga, arriving there just before nightfall.
 After staying for a period of time in Viga, the man from Baras won the heart of the woman.
 When the lovers were bound for Baras, they stayed overnight at Gigmoto – “just in time” for their first romantic night of being together.

 As years went by Himbotan was changed to Higmoto.
 Years thereafter, believing that with the “H” Higmoto seemed to be a Japanese word, the “H” was changed to “G” – thus the name Gigmoto.